-Wignall and Moore is an architectural studio that includes architects, designers and makers.
-It produces expressive buildings, places and unique experiences that aim to bring joy.
-The practice offers original designs based on an appreciation and sensitivity to Architecture, Art and Theatre.
+Wignall & Moore is a RIBA Chartered practice that includes architects, designers and artisans.
+It produces expressive buildings, places and unique installations that aim to bring joy.
+The practice offers original designs based on an appreciation of, and sensitivity to, architecture, art and history.

-The studio has four principal members with a wide range of interests, skills and ambitions.
-They are supported by a team of specialist collaborators operating between their central London design studio and Yorkshire workshop.
-Wignall and Moore bridge the gap between designer and contractor, providing clients with original bespoke prototypes and construction details.
+Established in 2017 by James and Bradley, the studio has six principal members with a wide range of interests, skills and ambitions.
+They are supported by a team of specialist collaborators operating between their central London design studio and Yorkshire workshops.

-James has taught Architecture units at the University of Greenwich, Nottingham University and been a guest critic at both the AA and Bartlett.
+James has taught architecture units at the University of Greenwich, the University of Nottingham and been a guest critic at the AA and The Bartlett UCL.

 Bradley Moore – Technical Director – M.Eng (Hons) Dip.Arch PGCert ARB RIBA

 Bradley grew up being trained by his father in a multi-generational family business of joinery and building.
 After training under leading British architect, Tony Fretton, he received his qualifications in architecture and engineering.
 Bradley’s love of craftsmanship is evident throughout his broad experience, from bespoke residential projects to global briefs for multinational design firm Aecom.

 An interest in the connection between process and object and in the positive impact that community spaces can bring are central to his design philosophy.
 This passion led to Bradley’s appointment as an associate at the AJ 100 practice LSI Architects which saw him lead both large scale civic and boutique projects with values up to £20 million, his background in the family business proving a great link between designer and client.

 Bradley has a strong connection with the RIBA Schools programme, presenting talks at the RIBA, and has taught architecture at the University of Nottingham.

 Eley Williams – Writer and Researcher – MA (Cantab),PhD (Lond), FRSL